• Skip to primary navigation

 All Purpose Flour: I cannot test this due to celiac disease, but use 2 packed cups of regular flour (336 grams), 2 tablespoons of milk and 2.5 tablespoons of strawberry liquid.
 Still chill the dough.

-Storing: Keep extra cookies in an airtight container at room temperature for up to 3 days.
+Storing: Keep extra cookies in an airtight container or zip top bag at room temperature for up to 3 days.

 Freezing: Wrap dough in a disc in plastic wrap and then pop it in a zip top bag.
 Freeze for up to 30 days.
 Thaw dough in the fridge the night prior to using.